Brand Strategy & Positioning

 Too many entrepreneurs are told to build a “personal brand” and then bolt a business onto it.
 This creates a massive vulnerability: the brand’s identity is tied to one person.
 It makes the business egotistical and hard to scale.

-More importantly, it miscasts the hero of the story.
+More importantly, it miscasts the story’s hero.

 In effective branding, your customer is the hero, and your brand is the guide.
-Your job is to understand their problems and providing them with the tools to succeed.
+Your job is to understand their problems and provide them with the tools to succeed.
 When your brand is about you, the founder, you make yourself the hero.
 It’s a fundamental misunderstanding of your role.

 The Consistency Confusion: Same Filter, Same Font, Still Hollow